AamuApp/aamu-blog/content/posts/building-with-the-aamu-api-from-tasks-to-files-and-graphql/index.md

   "id": "ROW_ID"
 }</code></pre>
 <p>New authenticated integrations should prefer <code>/api/v1/forms/{id}/submissions</code> for form submissions and <code>/api/v1/graphql/</code> for database row operations.</p>

+<h2>Update support summary</h2>
+<p>Update support is intentionally feature-specific.
+Tasks, Docs, and Meetings expose REST <code>PATCH</code> endpoints.
+Database rows are updated through GraphQL mutations.
+Forms submissions and public form posts create rows; they are not update endpoints.
+Files are currently uploaded and fetched through the Files API, while replacing or deleting files should be modeled explicitly by the feature that references them.</p>

 <h2>Why this works well for AI agents</h2>
 <p>The Aamu API is intentionally close to the product model.
 An AI agent can create a task, attach files, write a doc, schedule a meeting, submit a form response, or work with structured database rows without inventing a parallel workflow.</p>